galaxyproject/training-material/topics/training/tutorials/create-new-tutorial/tutorial.md

 # Setting up a new tutorial

 Here, we want to develop a small tutorial to explain how to use BLAST.

+## Defining the topic

 The first step we need to define is in which topic putting our tutorial.
 This first step can be tricky.

 When we structured the repository, we decided here to use as topic the names of the categories in the [ToolShed](https://toolshed.g2.bx.psu.edu/).
 So when decided where to put your tutorial, you can look in which ToolShed's category are the main tools used in the tutorial and use this category as topic.
 For example, this tutorial will rely on the NCBI Blast+ tool.